sharife/golden-thread/site/content/posts/brave-new-voices-in-reorient-2019.md

 ![](https://ucarecdn.com/43af0fac-b5a8-4348-a152-ec0cb9c56a64/-/crop/1526x981/166,97/-/preview/ "\\\\"In Spangelic\\\\" playwright Niku Sharei stand center with director Lisa Marie Rollins, left, and ReOrient Festival Lead Dramaturg Nakissa Etemad in early 2019.")

-**Center, In Spangelic** **_playwright Niku Sharei stands with director Lisa Marie Rollins, left, and ReOrient Festival Lead Dramaturg Nakissa Etemad in early 2019._**
+**In Spangelic _playwright Niku Sharei, center, stands with director Lisa Marie Rollins, left, and ReOrient Festival Lead Dramaturg Nakissa Etemad in early 2019._**

 Sharei loves the Bay Area theatre scene – with great thanks to Golden Thread.
 She first heard about the company through an Iranian student group at UC Berkeley.
 Her first ReOrient experience was as a festival intern in 2012 and “the relationship hasn’t stopped since.”
 She began working for the company in 2017, doing a variety of things from box office to intern management.
 Having seen them in action (both front and back of house), Sharei knows that Golden Thread’s work is high quality and that they treat artists with great respect.
 She is overjoyed to be working with them as a writer for the first time.
 Although she wrote the play five years ago, Sharei never had the chance to develop it.
 “I could tell there were some issues with it, but I didn’t quite know how to fix it.
 I just really wanted to learn more.”
 The hands-on ReOrient process is ideal for new writers, spending time asking the important questions before it hits the stage, making sure it’s concise but that complex ideas make it to the audience intact.